mathematic-inc/ts-japi/src/docs/README.md

 You can check the [examples](https://github.com/jun-sheaf/ts-japi/tree/master/examples) and the [test](https://github.com/jun-sheaf/ts-japi/tree/master/test) folders to see some examples (such as the ones below).
 You can check [this example](https://github.com/jun-sheaf/ts-japi/blob/master/examples/full.example.ts) to see almost every option of {@linkcode Serializer} exhausted.

-### Using Serializer
+## Serialization

-The {@linkcode Serializer} is the only necessary class for basic serialization.
+The {@linkcode Serializer} class is the only class required for basic serialization.

 The following example constructs the most basic {@linkcode Serializer}: (Note the `await`)